Building The Framework for Your Group Coaching Program

 MENTAL CHECK OUT:

-A mental check out is when a participant attends calls or appears to engage in the community space but doesn’t do any of the work you’ve set for them.
+A mental check out is when a participant attends calls or appears to engage in the community space, but doesn't do any of the work you've set for them.
+They don't take action or make progress towards their goals.

 EMOTIONAL CHECK OUT:

-An emotional check out is when they feel like they’ve invested time, energy and money, but they’re not seeing the changes they’d like, so they take on an “I don’t care” approach.
+An emotional check out is when they feel like they've invested time, energy and money, but they're not seeing the changes they'd like, so they take on an "I don't care" approach and start disconnecting themselves from the program.

 PHYSICAL CHECK OUT:

-A physical check out is usually a combination of a mental and an emotional check out and the client stops attending calls and participating in the community space, altogether.
+A physical check out is usually a combination of a mental and an emotional check out.
+The client stops showing up, attending calls and participating in the community space, altogether.
+They officially "drop out" of the program.

 You know people are starting to check out in your group program when you see attendance to your live coaching calls and engagement in your community space take a nosedive.